NoNotNotes/Yuubi/content/CMPA/Normal OB.md

 - The **placenta matures by 10 to 12 weeks** (3 months), increasing placental hormones estrogen, progesterone, hCG, and hPL/hCS (Human Placental Lactogen/Human Chorionic Somatomammotropin).
 >[!BUG] hPL is the major diabetogenic hormone in pregnancy, contributing to gestational DM.

-The **anterior pituitary gland** becomes ready for breastfeeding through increase **prolactin**.
+The **anterior pituitary gland** becomes ready for breastfeeding through increased **prolactin**.
 FSH production from the APG does not result in ovulation.
 The **posterior pituitary gland** (PPG) secretes **oxytocin** from the hypothalamus when fetal head pressure on the cervix increases.
 Oxytocin acts to stimulate the uterine myometrium, causing uterine contractions and labor onset, especially with the decrease in progesterone, which inhibit contractions, in late pregnancy.
 ## Signs of Pregnancy
 The signs of pregnancy are divided into three categories. **Presumptive signs** are those felt by the mother herself, **probable signs** are those observed by a healthcare provider, and **positive signs** are those emanating from the fetus itself.
 ### Presumptive Signs